Skip to main content

 key_people_checks[]

 This is the aggregate check over all officers and UBOs for the session.
-It carries both the legacy flat shape and the new two-bucket shape (registry + submitted), plus a high-level UBO KYC summary.
+It exposes two buckets so the console can render “extracted from the registry” side-by-side with “submitted by the business”, plus a high-level UBO KYC summary.

 {